Lakerunner CLI

 # See log levels in production

-lakerunner-cli logs get-values log_level -f "environment:prod"presets list
+lakerunner-cli logs get-values level -f "environment:prod"presets list

 List all configured filter presets from your config file.